Charles Causley

-Charles Stanley Causley CBE FRSL (24 August 1917 – 4 November 2003) was a British poet, school teacher and writer.
+Charles Stanley Causley CBE FRSL (24 August 1917 – 4 November 2003) was a Cornish poet, school teacher and writer.
 His work is often noted for its simplicity and directness as well as its associations with folklore, legends and magic, especially when linked to his native Cornwall.

-Early years
+Early life

 Causley was born at Launceston, Cornwall, to Charles Samuel Causley, who worked as a groom and gardener, and his wife Laura Jane Bartlett, who was in domestic service.
 He was educated at the local primary school and Launceston College.
 When he was seven, in 1924, his father died from long-standing injuries incurred in World War I.

 Causley left school at 16, working as a clerk in a builder's office.
 He played in a semi-professional dance band, and wrote plays—one of which was broadcast on the BBC West Country service before World War II.

-Career and achievements
+Career

 He enlisted in the Royal Navy in 1940 and served as an ordinary seaman during the Second World War, firstly aboard the destroyer HMS Eclipse in the Atlantic, at shore bases in Gibraltar and northwest England.
 Later he served in the Pacific on the aircraft carrier HMS Glory, after promotion to petty officer.

 Causley later wrote about his wartime experiences (and their longer-term impact on him) in his poetry, and also in a book of short stories, Hands to Dance and Skylark.
 His first collection of poems, Farewell, Aggie Weston (1951) contained the 'Song of the Dying Gunner A.A.1':